Skip to content

 1. Toll-free numbers cost extra

 Another major issue: Dialpad won’t let you send or receive text messages with toll-free numbers.
 If you only have a toll-free number, be prepared to lose your texting functionality, or plan to upgrade to a more expensive plan so you can buy an additional local number.
+And if you try to send a text message from a toll-free number, Dialpad will automatically send it from your local number, whether you want to or not.

 2. Key features locked behind expensive tiers